dodgeblaster/jscourse/assignments/assignment-3/README.md

     - Have categories which when clicked, sort the pokemon by that category.
     - When clicking on any of the pokemon on the main page, you are taken to a second page, where you are given details on that individual pokemon.
     - Here is an example of how that might work: [Pokedex](https://www.pokemon.com/us/pokedex/)

-- Drink Menu
-    - Using one of the drink api's from Public api's, have a page list all the drinks they have recipes for.
-When you click on any of them, you are taken to another page (or stay on the same page, which ever makes more sense based on your design) that shows how to make that individual drink.

 ### Advice
 We always under estimate how long something will take.
 Its important to determine 2 things while planning your project: